spiceai/samples/tls/README.md

 cd tls
 ```

-# Create a CA
+# Create a CA (Certificate Authority)

-First, we need to create a CA. This involves generating a private key and a self-signed certificate for the CA.
+First, create a CA. This involves generating a private key and a self-signed certificate.

 ```bash
 # Generate a private key and self-signed certificate for the CA